BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ### 网络
 名称 | 推荐理由
 ------- | -------
+[vapor](https://github.com/vapor/vapor)| A web framework and server for Swift that works on macOS and Ubuntu. http://vapor.codes
 [PMHTTP](https://github.com/postmates/PMHTTP)| Swift/Obj-C HTTP framework with a focus on REST and JSON [SwiftyOAuth](https://github.com/delba/SwiftyOAuth)| A simple OAuth library for iOS with a built-in set of providers [Moya](https://github.com/Moya/Moya)| Network abstraction layer written in Swift.